anusinh9/test_scalereal/README.md

 🧐 Testing
 Now we have resources we need to provision to achieve our csv2dynamodb we have few files specifically for this namely (lambda.tf - for provisioning / lambda.py - for lambda function which uses python as its runtime)
 Upload a sample .csv file (attached in this repo for sample on S3 via aws cli or GUI)
-     aws s3 cp sample_csv/records.csv s3://anubhav-bucketforlambdatrigger/records.csv  (the hard way)  or via accessing the S3 GUI and uploading it.

-    aws dynamodb scan --table-name records (the hard way) or just search for DynamoDB in aws services portal and check for items in table.
+     aws s3 cp sample_csv/records.csv s3://anubhav-bucketforlambdatrigger/records.csv  (the hard way)  or via accessing the S3 GUI and uploading it. aws dynamodb scan --table-name records (the hard way) or just search for DynamoDB in aws services portal and check for items in table.

-    You will be see teh data entered into csv form in now into table format.
+    You will be see the data entered into csv form in now into table format.

 🌐 Working with the REST API

-However I'm still working to check and create api endpoints for remote operations (create,update,read and delete on dynamodb) hence I am combining it in a different folder the source code that I've managed to get and write for the api endpoints and segregate it from other code in repo just to make sure the rest of the codes works.
+However I'm still working to check and create api endpoints for remote operations (create,update,read and delete on dynamodb) hence I am combining it in a different folder the source code that I've managed to get and write for the api endpoints in this stipulated time and segregate it from other code in repo just to make sure the rest of the codes works.

 📝 Note: The current projects support infrstructure provisioning using terraform and lambda triggers associated with S3 buckets reads the event which is based on "s3:ObjectCreated:*" and  splits the data and write it to dynamoDB.